Overseas Fieldwork

 • Applications should justify the format of the training suggested, particularly where a candidate is seeking to conduct the Language Training overseas.

-• Applicants should indicate clearly the length of extension they would like to apply for, and provide justification for this; please refer to Annex 3 of the Postgraduate Funding Guide for guidance.
+• Applicants should indicate and justify the length of extension they are applying for, referring to Annex 1 of the ESRC Postgraduate Funding Guide.